 Mercury Vapour Lamps

-Mercury became popular in discharge tubes early on as it produces a strong blue- green light.
-They also emit Ultra-Violet; this can be used to fluoresce compound giving other colours to mix with the mercury discharge and create white light as in the fluorescent tube. use mercury at low pressure and where in common use in offices and home for many years.
-This example is of a germicidal UV light.
-The tube wall is uncoated and made form quartz rather than glass.
-Quartz transmits UV light which is harmful and doesn't pass through the glass a normal fluorescent.
+Mercury became popular in discharge tubes early on as it produces a strong blue-green light.
+They also emit Ultra-Violet; this can be used to fluoresce compound adding other colours to the mercury discharge and creating a whiter light, as in the fluorescent tubes.
+Fluorecents use mercury at low pressure and were in common use in offices and home for many years.
+The first picture is an example of a germicidal UV light.
+The tube wall is uncoated and made form quartz.
+Quartz transmits UV light which is harmful but doesn't pass through the glass in a normal fluorescent.

-The pictures on the left shows an early MA/V 250W medium pressure mercury lamp.
+The pictures on the left shows an early MA/V 250W medium-pressure mercury lamp.
 These lamps were succeeded with the high-pressure version once quartz arc tubes could be manufactured.
 Quartz was required due to the high running temperature of the arc.
+The higher vapour pressures broaden the spectrum and improve the light quality slightly.
+It also reduces the arc length for a given wattage.

 The MB/U 250W lamps is electrically identical to the MA/V above and could be fitted into older fitting.
 Both these lamps have been obsolescent for quite a few years due to their poor colour rendering properties.